richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 A lot of the stored values in RoaringBitmap need to be 16 bits wide, but need to behave like `int` as far as arithmetic is concerned.
 Actually using `int` is not an option, because it would roughly double the size of each bitmap.
-Using `short` is the most obvious option, because it it is thought of as a number, and it fits the space requirement.
+Using `short` is the most obvious option, because it is thought of as a number, and it fits the space requirement.
 However, it's signed, which means whenever you need to use it like an `int`, you need to mask it with `0xFFFF`, otherwise it will sign extend.
 The problem is, if you forget to do this, half the time (whenever the most significant bit is unset) you won't notice your error.
 Line and branch coverage statistics don't tell you whether you tested for all possible values of the _data_, and this is a data value dependent bug.